Boiler and Unfired Pressure Vessel Law

 Nothing in this act shall be construed to apply to:

-(1) Boilers and unfired pressure vessels owned or operated by the Federal Government.
+- Boilers and unfired pressure vessels owned or operated by the Federal Government.

-(2) Boilers and unfired pressure vessels regulated under the Atomic Energy Act of 1954 (68 Stat.
+- Boilers and unfired pressure vessels regulated under the Atomic Energy Act of 1954 (68 Stat.
 921, 42 U.S.C. § 2011 et seq.).

-(4) Air tanks located on vehicles operating under the rules of other Commonwealth agencies and used for carrying passengers or freight.
+- Air tanks located on vehicles operating under the rules of other Commonwealth agencies and used for carrying passengers or freight.

-(5) Air tanks installed on the right-of-way of railroads and used directly in the operation of switcher and signals and under Federal or other Commonwealth agency jurisdiction.
+- Air tanks installed on the right-of-way of railroads and used directly in the operation of switcher and signals and under Federal or other Commonwealth agency jurisdiction.

-(6) Boilers located in single-family dwellings, multiunit dwellings with four or fewer units.
+- Boilers located in single-family dwellings, multiunit dwellings with four or fewer units.

-(7) Boilers located in farms, except in sales areas which are accessible to the public.
+- Boilers located in farms, except in sales areas which are accessible to the public.

 Section 6.
 Registration of boilers and unfired pressure vessels.

-The owner or user of every boiler or unfired pressure vessel subject to this act shall register with the department every boiler or unfired pressure vessel it operates, showing compliance with the provisions of this act and the regulations promulgated under this act.
+- Registration required.--The owner of every boiler or unfired pressure vessel subject to this act shall register with the department every boiler or unfired pressure vessel it operates, showing compliance with the provisions of this act and the regulations promulgated under this act.
 The registration shall be in a format prescribed by the department.

 Section 7.
 Shop inspection.

-(a) Inspection required.- Every boiler or unfired pressure vessel destined for use in this Commonwealth shall be inspected during its construction by an individual who has a valid national board commission to perform an inspection.
+- Inspection required.--Every boiler or unfired pressure vessel destined for use in this Commonwealth shall be inspected during its construction by an individual who has a valid National Board commission to perform an inspection.
 Every boiler or unfired pressure vessel which has been so inspected shall, upon completion, have placed upon it the appropriate ASME symbol.
 The following apply:

-(2) Furnishing of mill test reports of material to show compliance with the ASME Code or another code accepted by the department.
+- Furnishing of mill test reports of material to show compliance with the ASME Code or another code accepted by the department.
 If mill test reports or other required information cannot be produced, the department may, in its discretion, accept other documentation.

 - Furnishing of calculations and stress analyses showing the maximum allowable working pressure under the ASME Code or another code accepted by the department.
 These stress analyses shall be certified by a registered professional engineer.

-(5) Establishment that welding meets requirements of the ASME Code or another code accepted by the department.
+- Establishment that welding meets requirements of the ASME Code or another code accepted by the department.
 If names of welders or other required information cannot be produced, the department may, in its discretion, accept other documentation.

 - Subjection of equipment to nondestructive examination or test that verifies structural integrity.

-(10) Payment of a special equipment application fee.
+- Payment of a special equipment application fee.

 Section 8.
 Repairs and alterations.